Honestly, I just don’t know many things that taste better than the crispy, cheesy potatoes on the top of this Three Cheese Au Gratin Potato dish…

 Add flour to melted butter and whisk.
 This is your roux, it will thicken your cheese sauce.

-Slowly add warm milk to the roux, continually whisking and heat till mixture begins to thicken.
+Slowly add warm milk to the roux, continually whisking and heat until mixture begins to thicken.

 When milk is thickened, add cheese a handful at a time (retaining the ½ cup for later) whisk cheese, slowly adding more as each handful melts.